-Morgan Advanced Ceramics reflectors can be glazed both inside the cavity and around the outer edges using a highly reflective glaze that seals the ceramic against ingress of cooling fluids that may alter the refractive index, introduce impurities and reduce reflectance and efficiencies.
-Glazes can also act as filters and Morgan Advanced Ceramics’ yellow glazed reflectors have been used successfully in certain applications.
+Morgan Advanced Materials reflectors can be glazed both inside the cavity and around the outer edges using a highly reflective glaze that seals the ceramic against ingress of cooling fluids that may alter the refractive index, introduce impurities and reduce reflectance and efficiencies.
+Glazes can also act as filters and Morgan Advanced Materials’ yellow glazed reflectors have been used successfully in certain applications.
 The visible yellow colour is complementary to the spectral colours violet and indigo and effectively absorbs these wavelengths up to around 450 nm.

 Reflectance for Sintex AL and Yellow Laser Glaze